SAP/fosstars-rating-core/docs/oss/security/netty/netty-tcnative.md

 1. Does it have a security team?
 No
 1. Does it sign artifacts?
 No
 1. Does it use AddressSanitizer?
 No
 1. Does it use Dependabot?
-No
+Yes
 1. Does it use FindSecBugs?
 No
 1. Does it use LGTM checks?
 No
 1. Does it use MemorySanitizer?
 No